FEBRUARY 5, 2019.

 - This development would house 1200 – 1400 people.
 That is a huge addition to the current Sedona population of 10,000, and it will put a heavy strain on the already strained resources.

 - 1200 – 1400 people traveling into and out of Sedona every day will have an enormous impact on the already-serious traffic problem.
 What will be the impact of all that additional traffic?
 The current traffic plan already predicts large increases in the traffic in the coming years, and that doesn’t even include all this additional traffic.
+This expert says, an additional 5000 cars.
 Pls see Voices/Letters Tab for Engineer Letter

 - Talk about alternative ways to develop El Rojo Grande Ranch, without bulldozing the land, destroying the native vegetation and destroying or evicting the wildlife.
 There are already people with much more environmentally sensitive master plans, who are talking to the current owner of the Ranch.
 Talk about what you would like to have happen.